-While the NACE Standard TM0208 Vapor Inhibition Ability (VIA) test, also known as the VCI jar test, a powerful tool for rapid analysis of VCI packaging and chemistry, it isn’t always robust enough to evaluate the complete protection of VCI packaging and is even more limited in its capabilities for testing things like sprayable greases, rust preventative oil, and other directly applied rust preventatives.
-For testing volatile corrosion inhibitors and directly applied corrosion solutions, we turn to our array of environmental testing chambers.
-Zerust® has 3 main flavors of environmental chambers for testing rust-inhibiting coatings and packaging, high humidity, salt fog, and cycling temperature and humidity chambers.
+While the NACE Standard TM0208 Vapor Inhibition Ability (VIA) test, also known as the VCI jar test, is a powerful tool for rapid analysis of VCI packaging and chemistry, it isn’t always robust enough to evaluate the complete protection of VCI packaging.
+In addition, it is even more limited in its capabilities for testing things like sprayable greases, rust preventative oil, and other directly applied rust preventatives.
+So, for testing volatile corrosion inhibitors and directly applied corrosion solutions, we turn to our array of environmental testing chambers.
+ZERUST® has 3 main flavors of environmental chambers for testing rust-inhibiting coatings and packaging, high humidity, salt fog, and cycling temperature and humidity chambers.

-Our environmental testing chambers allow us to do longer-term and more in-depth studies on our products and comparative studies.
+Our environmental testing chambers allow us to do longer-term and more in-depth and comparative studies on our products.
 In addition, because of the flexibility in how rust preventatives can be applied and the freedom to choose other metals to apply them to, we can test everything from Standard 1010 steel to aerospace-grade metals in combinations with our products to find the best corrosion protection solutions for the customer.
-Finally, this flexibility allows us to better simulate the customer’s unique packaging system.
+Finally, this flexibility allows us to simulate the customer’s unique packaging system better.
 For example, a part can be treated in a specific machining fluid or fluids, in use by the customer, then packaged in various VCI packages, and then placed in the appropriate chamber to test the efficacy of the packaging solution.

 This testing method does have its drawback.
 Namely, it is time-consuming.
-The tests take hundreds of hours in chamber, and because the systems being tested are more complex, the test matrix tends to be much larger, meaning that setting up the test is more complicated and time-consuming.
+The tests take hundreds of hours in a chamber, and because the tested systems are more complex, the test matrix tends to be much larger, meaning setting up the test is more complicated and time-consuming.
 However, the test results from this testing are invaluable in that they approximate real-world testing in an accelerated fashion that cannot be accomplished in more rapid test scenarios.
-It also tests the system more thoroughly, considering the barrier properties of polymer products and coatings, something that VCI testing does not accomplish.
+It also tests the system more thoroughly, considering the barrier properties of polymer products and coatings, which VCI testing does not accomplish.

-In almost all cases, this testing is conducted in a comparative way, with controls, both plain polyethylene film and known high performing films and competitor films.
+In almost all cases, this testing is conducted comparatively, with controls, both plain polyethylene film and known high-performing films and competitor films.
 This sort of Horse race style testing gives us the best idea of where products line up within our product ecosystem and the greater corrosion protection ecosystem.
 One thing this testing cannot do is predict real-world performance.
-We will often record hours to corrosion; however, this hour count is not valid for real-world protection prediction.
+We often record hours to corrosion; however, this hour count is not valid for real-world protection prediction.

-The difficulty is in that our chambers are very well controlled systems.
+The difficulty is in that our chambers are very well-controlled systems.
 They use deionized water, and the temperature is very well maintained.
 They also tend to approximate a worst-case scenario.
 There are few real-world situations where the packaging will be exposed to as much humidity as in our chambers.
-Similarly, when we purposely contaminate our panels with chloride, we use pure sodium chloride.
+Similarly, we use pure sodium chloride when we purposely contaminate our panels with chloride.
 It is unlikely that any real-world situation would have such “clean” contamination.

 When the limitations of chamber testing are weighed against the advantages, it is impossible to ignore the necessity of environmental chamber testing.
 The data collected from our various chambers is invaluable to our research and design process and our technical service team.
 In addition, chamber testing capability allows us to bring our customers top-of-the-line products and services.